liamsomerville/Powershell_SMB_share_enum/README.md

 # Usage
 edit the path or file for $Computers, enter a list of machines you wish to test, one per line

-# Kudos
-This script was written for me by a coworker Graham Hope